-IMPORTANT: The gas control valve/thermostat is a standard valve with wire leads that connect to a thermal switch.
+IMPORTANT: The gas control valve/thermostat is a standard valve with a right-hand thread thermocouple.
+Use only factory authorized replacement parts.

 Removing the Gas Valve:

-- Turn the gas control/temperature knob to the "OFF" position (Figure 19). - 2.
-Turn off the gas at the manual shut-off valve on the gas supply pipe (Figure 3). - Drain the water heater.
-Refer to the section of "Draining and Flushing" on page 20 and follow the procedure. - Disconnect the igniter wire from the igniter button.
-Disconnect the thermopile, pilot tube, two wire leads at the thermal switch, and manifold tube at the gas control valve/thermostat (Figure 22). - Refer to "Gas Piping" (Figure 3) and disconnect the ground joint union in the gas piping.
-Disconnect the remaining pipe from the gas control valve/thermostat. - 6.
+- Turn the gas control knob on the combination gas control valve/thermostat clockwise to the "OFF" position.
+NOTE: Depress the dial stop on Robertshaw valves before turning the gas control knob.
+See Lighting Instructions on the water heater. - 2.
+Turn off the gas at the manual shut-off valve on the gas supply pipe (Figure 3). - 3.
+Drain the water heater.
+Refer to the section of "Draining and Flushing" section and follow the procedure. - 4.
+Disconnect the igniter wire from the igniter.
+NOTE: There are two types of igniters.
+If you have the round igniter, first remove the igniter from the bracket by depressing front and rear holding tabs and lift.
+Next remove igniter bracket from the gas valve.
+If you have the square igniter, slide the igniter bracket backwards away from the gas valve to remove it.
+Disconnect the thermocouple (right-hand threads), pilot tube, and manifold tube at the gas control valve/thermostat (Figure 22). - 5.
+Refer to "Gas Piping" section (Figure 3) and disconnect the ground joint union in the gas piping.
+Disconnect the remaining pipe from the gas control valve/thermostat.

 To remove the gas valve, thread a correctly sized pipe into the inlet and use it to turn the gas valve (counterclockwise.)
 Do not use pipe wrench or equivalent to grip body.
 Damage may result, causing leaks.
 Do not insert any sharp objects into the inlet or outlet connections.
 Damage to the gas valve may result.